thoughtbot/Argo/README.md

 `NSJSONSerialization`.

-The `JSONValue` enum exists to help with some of the type inference, and also wraps up some of the casting that we'll need to to to transform the JSON into native types.
+The `JSONValue` enum exists to help with some of the type inference, and also wraps up some of the casting that we'll need to do to transform the JSON into native types.

 Next, you need to make sure that models that you wish to decode from JSON